IanHowerton/SuperValidator/README.md

 ```

-**Most advanced - hints, input text transformation, and further validation**
+###Most advanced###
+* hints
+* input text transformation
+* further validation

-4242 4242 4242 4243 is a credit card number that passes the regular expression check.
+**4242 4242 4242 4243** is a credit card number that passes the regular expression check.
 However, the further validation performs a Luhn check that all credit cards must pass (you can read more here: (https://en.wikipedia.org/wiki/Luhn_algorithm).

 The furtherValidation closure has the transformed text as a parameter and returns a Validation Result object

-**NOTE** condensedWhitespace is a helper variable that gets rid of multiple side-by-side spaces in case a user mistypes into the field in IB
+**NOTE** *condensedWhitespace is a helper variable that gets rid of multiple side-by-side spaces in case a user mistypes into the field in IB*
 ```swift
 let creditCard = ValidationExpression(expression: "^(?:4[0-9]{12}(?:[0-9]{3})?|5[1-5][0-9]{14}|6(?:011|5[0-9][0-9])[0-9]{12}|3[47][0-9]{13}|3(?:0[0-5]|[68][0-9])[0-9]{11}|(?:2131|1800|35\\d{3})\\d{11})$",
             description: "Debit or Credit Card",